Getdeck/Getdeck.github.io/beiboot/index.md

 ## Kubernetes-in-Kubernetes
 There are a couple of aspects why a logical ("virtual") Kubernetes cluster running within a physical Kubernetes cluster is beneficial.
-The main focus currently is spinning up on demand Kubernetes clusters for development and testing purposes, although Beiboot has potential for other scenarios, too (e.g. strong workload isolation, multi-tenancy and security).
+The main focus is spinning up on demand Kubernetes clusters for development and testing purposes.
+Although Beiboot has potential for other scenarios, too.
+For example, strong workload isolation, multi-tenancy, security and more.

-Beiboot comes with a Kubernetes operator which handles the ad-hoc logical clusters based on the requested parameters.
+Beiboot comes with a Kubernetes operator.
+It handles the ad-hoc logical clusters based on the requested parameters.
 This includes the Kubernetes version, the way of exposing the cluster, lifetime and so on.

 ![Beiboot Ops](/img/beiboot-ops.png)